 Fire Damage Insurance Claim Denied?
 Here's What to Do

-What to do when your fire damage insurance claim is denied or underpaid — common denial reasons, your appeal rights, and how to fight back under California law.
+What to do when your fire damage insurance claim is denied or underpaid — common denial reasons, your appeal rights, and how to challenge the denial under California law.

-You've lost your home or suffered major fire damage, and now the insurance company is denying your claim — or offering a fraction of what it will actually cost to rebuild.
+You have lost your home or suffered major fire damage, and now the insurance company is denying your claim — or offering a fraction of what it will actually cost to rebuild.
 This is devastatingly common.
 Insurers deny or underpay fire claims for a range of reasons, some legitimate and many not.
-This guide covers the most common denial reasons, your rights under California law, and the concrete steps you can take to fight back.
+This guide covers the most common denial reasons, your rights under California law, and the concrete steps you can take to protect your rights.

 Time Is Critical